Lukasz-Grzegorzewski/WCS-Checkpoint-4/README.md

     There are three main pages in navbar/menu burger that sort the data from the database:
-        `Artists` button that displays a list of all Artists with image `Albums` button that displays a list of all albums with image `Tracks` button that displays a list of all songs with image
+        `Artists` button that displays a list of all Artists with image `Albums` button that displays a list of all albums with image `Tracks` button that displays a list of all songs
     Choosing:
         `artist card` - displays a list of albums of this artist with details and image `album card` - displays a list of tracks of this album with details and image